dwmuller/swa-search-api/readme.md

 I've separated it out this way.

 This may be helpful to others as example code, but it's not packaged for ease of use.
-A Git submodule was the simplest thing that would work for me, and adequate for my scale of work.
+This module is included by my other projects as a Git submodule which was the simplest thing that would work for me, and adequate for my scale of work.

 ## Software development

 For local work, you need a local.settings.json file in the api folder, with the following settings.
 These are documented in the [Configuration class](/api/Configuration.cs).

 ```json